SDooman/sdooman.github.io/_posts/2023-06-18-ruining-digits.markdown

 ![big_expr](/img/big_expr.png)

 Notice that complex expressions can be made of integer expressions _or_ complex sub-expressions.
-For a particular Digits puzzle, the solution will be a complex expression that evaluates to the puzzle target:
+For the Digits puzzle that drove me crazy, the solution is one of these:

 ![big_expr](/img/solution.png)